the Traveler’s profile

 I hope to get more playtime across my Steam library with BLAEO, though I feel that life is too short to spend playing games I don’t enjoy.
 My gaming is casual and experience oriented rather than competitive and time-demanding.
 I’ll try most anything once though.

-Other interests that compete for my free time are: reading books, fitness & nutrition, learning Kali Linux, and learning guitar.
+Other interests that compete for my free time are: reading books, fitness & nutrition, outdoorsing, and taking fun classes to learn new things.

 ♠ Update 3 July ♠